Henri Bencolin

 Henri Bencolin is a fictional detective created by John Dickson Carr.
 He was Carr's first series detective, appearing in five "locked-room" and "impossible crime" mystery novels in the 1930s, and four short stories that appeared even earlier.
-In later decades, Carr did not return to the Bencolin character, but instead focused on creating English sleuths.
+In later decades, Carr did not return to the Bencolin character, but instead focused on creating English sleuths such as Dr. Gideon Fell and Sir Henry Merrivale.

 Biography

 Bencolin is a juge d'instruction (examining magistrate) in the Paris judicial system, and occasionally takes private cases.
 During World War I, he served as a French spymaster.
 Bencolin has a forbidding appearance.
 The narrator of the stories, American writer Jeff Marle, describes him as looking "Satanic", and characterizes his manner with witnesses and suspects as sometimes very harsh.
+He is sophisticated and cultured, and written to appeal to an American audience that would associate France and French people with sophistication.

 List of stories

 Short stories

-The short stories in which Bencolin appears were all originally published in the Haverfordian:
+The short stories in which Bencolin appears were all originally published in The Haverfordian: